yogkr/yogkr.github.io/index.markdown

   and molecular dynamics.
 My track record demonstrates research in energy materials, catalysis, and chemical reaction dynamics, alongside extensive experience in teaching and collaborative research projects.
 As a team player, I seamlessly collaborate; as an individual worker, I exhibit remarkable autonomy and effectiveness, epitomizing versatile productivity.
-I am currently seeking challenging opportunities in industrial research and development, leveraging my analytical prowess and soft skills to drive innovation and problem-solving.</p>
+I am currently seeking challenging opportunities in industrial research and development, leveraging my analytical prowess and soft skills to drive innovation and problem-solving.

 # Experience